Claims of ‘bullying’ in Fine Gael in Waterford as John Deasy rift deepens

 Waterford TD John Deasy has called for the entire Waterford Fine Gael organisation to be suspended and for party headquarters to intervene in the constituency.
 File image: Stephen Collins / Collins Photos

-An unsuccessful local election candidate in Waterford has said that she intends to make a formal complaint to the party over alleged “bullying and intimidation” in the area.
+An unsuccessful local election candidate in Waterford has said that she intends to make a formal complaint to the party over alleged bullying and intimidation in the constituency.

-Fiona Dowd, who attended the meeting in Dungarvan on Monday night which voted through a no-confidence motion in local TD John Deasy, said that there was “a complete mob mentality” at the meeting.
+Fiona Dowd, who attended a meeting in Dungarvan on Monday night which backed a no-confidence motion in local TD John Deasy, said there was “a complete mob mentality” at the gathering.

-“I was completely intimidated, and I’m not easily intimidated,” she said, adding that she had been shouted down when she attempted to speak.
-She said she believed she was seen as being a supporter of John Deasy, therefore I was given no respect in that meeting.”
+“I was completely intimidated, and I’m not easily intimidated,” she said, adding that she had been shouted down when attempting to speak.

+She believed she was seen as being a supporter of Mr Deasy and “therefore I was given no respect in that meeting”.

-She said that she planned to write to the Taoiseach and Fine Gael president Martin Heydon on Tuesday.
-She said that “there is a festering and a mob mentality that is brewing” within Fine Gael.
+Ms Dowd said she planned to write to the Taoiseach and Fine Gael parliamentary party chairman Martin Heydon as there “is a festering and a mob mentality that is brewing” within the party.

+John Fitzpatrick, the secretary of the Fine Gael organisation in Waterford, said that any complaint, if it was forthcoming, would be an internal matter for the party.
+“If she [MS DOWD]has made an allegation that deserves to be investigated thoroughly.”

 A row developed in Waterford in relation to candidate selection in the local elections, which precipitated the resignation of Maurice Cummins, the former senator who was director of elections for the party in the county.

-The motion of no confidence in Mr Deasy was put forward by a brother of senator Coffey.

-While the senator said the issue was “not a Coffey versus Deasy thing”, he added Mr Deasy “hasn’t attended meetings.
+The Senator said Mr Deasy “hasn’t attended meetings.
 Waterford Oireachtas members have attended numerous meetings with regard to one of the biggest issues in history locally, Waterford hospital.
 He attended one for five minutes”.

-Mr Coffey also criticised Mr Deasy’s support of local election candidates and said he had not accompanied the Taoiseach or Ministers on visits to the constituency.
+Mr Coffey also criticised Mr Deasy’s support of local election candidates and said he had not accompanied the Taoiseach or Ministers on constituency visits.

-“All of that culminated in the frustration that has been felt by the members and that’s how they’ve expressed it, in a motion of no confidence.”

 “This is well beyond typical inter-party, internecine rivalries,” he said.